psfrolov/psfrolov.github.io/app/_posts/2015-01-07-using-coverity-scan-with-appveyor.md

 uuid: urn:uuid:1a7a870e-0b45-4187-bf77-6ea25b91dcba
 title: Using Coverity Scan with AppVeyor
 tags: [CI, .NET, PowerShell, Static Analysis]
-description: &description >-
-  Unlike Travis CI, AppVeyor currently lacks out of the box integration with Coverity Scan.
-In this article I’ll show you how to enable Coverity Scan code analysis for your project by injecting custom PowerShell scripts into AppVeyor build process.
+description: &description 'Unlike Travis CI, AppVeyor currently lacks out of the box integration with Coverity Scan.
+In this article I’ll show you how to enable Coverity Scan code analysis for your project by injecting custom PowerShell scripts into AppVeyor build process.'
 excerpt: *description
 image:
   url: &url /img/pages/codex-hammurabi.jpg
   path: *url
-  name: &name Codex Hammurabi, Louvre, Paris
+  name: &name <i>Codex Hammurabi</i>, Louvre, Paris
   alt: *name
 ---

 ***The information in this article is largely outdated.***

-[AppVeyor][url-appveyor] is an awesome SaaS[^fn-saas] CI[^fn-ci] server similar to [Travis CI][url-travis-ci] but for Windows developers.
+[AppVeyor][url-appveyor] is an awesome SaaS CI server similar to [Travis CI][url-travis-ci] but for Windows developers.
 It enables you to build, test and deploy all sorts of projects: C/C++, .NET, IIS, SQL Server, WiX, among others (see [Installed Software][url-appveyor-installed-software]).
 Moreover, it is completely free for open source projects.

 [Coverity Scan][url-coverity-scan] is a free SaaS version of [Coverity][url-coverity], static code analysis solution for C/C++, C# and Java.
-Coverity Scan is used by some major Open Source projects such as Linux, Python, PostgreSQL, Apache Software Foundation projects.
+Coverity Scan is used by some major open source projects such as Linux, Python, PostgreSQL, Apache Software Foundation projects.

-{{ page.excerpt | escape }}
+{{ page.excerpt }}

 ***The rest of the article assumes that you have a GitHub repository registered with both AppVeyor and Coverity Scan, and you are familiar with Coverity Scan workflow (i.e. manually building your project with Coverity Build Tool and submitting results to Coverity Scan server).***